arangodb/docs/3.11/programs-arangod-query.md

 abort and return the warnings along with the query results.
 The option can also be overridden for each individual AQL query.

+## Logging failed AQL queries

+<small>Introduced in: v3.11.0</small>

+`--query.log-failed-queries value`

+When set to *true*, will log all failed AQL queries to the server log.
+This option can be used during development, or to catch unexpected failed queries in production.
+The option is turned off by default.

 ## Requiring `WITH` statements

 <small>Introduced in: v3.7.12</small>